 More than just an advocate for the Arts, The Arts Council of Johnson County is dedicated to the enrichment of our community through the Arts.
 Building a creative culture.
 Transforming the region into a vibrant, thriving area desirable to new businesses, new visitors, more tourists.
 Helping to bring the right people together to effect change.

-- Advocates for policies that strengthen the Arts in Johnson County and the metropolitan area
+- Advocating for policies that strengthen the Arts in Johnson County and the metropolitan area

-- Champions Arts learning opportunities for all ages
+- Championing Arts learning opportunities for all ages

-- Amplifies Johnson County’s voice in the broader metropolitan area Arts discussions
+- Amplifying Johnson County’s voice in the broader metropolitan area Arts discussions

-- Contributes to the growth of the Arts within the 21 municipalities of Johnson County
+- Contributing to the growth of the Arts within the 21 municipalities of Johnson County

 For more information, including an overview, management and governance structures, and the organization’s financials, find ACJC’s profile on the Greater Kansas City Community Foundation’s website.